 Anticipatory Breach

-Occurs when one party indicates they will not fulfill their obligations, even before the performance is due.
+An anticipatory breach happens when one party indicates they will not fulfill their contractual obligations before the deadline.

 Legal Remedies for Breach of Contract